washera-kibe/Caroline-WKibe/README.md

 # Project-Registration-Form
- This is a detailed documentation about the registation form
+ This is a detailed documentation about the registation form and how to use it.
 # File Structure Explanation
 The repository contains the following files: project-folder/